ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

 Static Arguments:
-  -h, --help               show this help message and exit -g, --gpu GPU [GPU ...]
-Select a GPU ID, BDF, or UUID from the possible choices:
+  -h, --help               show this help message and exit -a, --asic               All asic information
-                           ID: 0 | BDF: 0000:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
-                           ID: 1 | BDF: 0001:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
-                           ID: 2 | BDF: 0002:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
-                           ID: 3 | BDF: 0003:01:00.0 | UUID: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX
-                             all | Selects all devices -U, --cpu CPU [CPU ...]
-Select a CPU ID from the possible choices:
-                           ID: 0
-                           ID: 1
-                           ID: 2
-                           ID: 3
-                             all | Selects all devices -a, --asic               All asic information
   -b, --bus                All bus information
   -V, --vbios              All video bios information (if available)